Package and Share Protected Models

 A protected model file (

-that support the options that you selected when you created the protected model.
-The
+support the options that you select when you create the protected model.
+The derived files

-derived files are unpacked when you or a third-party use the protected model in
+are unpacked when you or a third party use the protected model in simulation or code

 |Supported Functionality||Derived Files|